J. A. Chapman: Mayor of Portland

 In June 1867, mayor Thomas J. Holmes, who had been appointed the previous year after the resignation of Henry Failing, was elected to a full term, and then died the following morning.
 Judge Aaron E. Waite was first chosen by the City Council to replace Holmes, but declined due to ill health.
 Chapman was appointed mayor on July 31, 1867, and served until the following June, when a special election to complete Holmes' term was won by Hamilton Boyd.

 In the early 1870s, Chapman was appointed surgeon-general to the Oregon militia by Governor La Fayette Grover.
 In 1875, he sought election as mayor against incumbent Henry Failing.
 Chapman defeated Failing, who had been criticized for a number of his ordinances and his response to a massive 1872 fire that consumed 22 blocks of the Portland waterfront.
 Chapman served one two-year term, and then ran again in 1882, defeating another incumbent, David P. Thompson.

 Death

-Late in 1885, Chapman suffered serious injuries after being thrown from his buggy when he drove it into a low-hanging telephone wire.
+Late in 1885, Chapman suffered serious injuries after being thrown from his carriage when he drove it into a low-hanging telephone wire.
 A few weeks later, he suffered a stroke and died from his injuries.
 He is buried in Lone Fir Cemetery.